Woman charged with murder in baby's death

 According to the medical examiner, Hunter Lawendowski died Jan.
-14, 2014, from acute drug toxicity.
-He had high levels of oxycodone, methadone and Alprazolam in his system when he died.
+14 from acute drug toxicity.
+He had high levels of oxycodone, methadone and Alprazolam at time of his death.

 According to a police report, Jones submitted a drug test the same day her son died and also tested positive for the same substances.